SultanimMubin/Path/contents/science/social/linguistics/world-languages.md

 ### Notes

 - 7000 languages in the world
-- Spanish went from a dialet of Latin to a different language
+- Spanish went from a dialect of Latin to a different language

 ---